simonw/s3-credentials/docs/help.md

   --help     Show this message and exit.

 Commands:
-  create              Create and return new AWS credentials for specified... debug-bucket        Run a bunch of diagnostics to help debug a bucket delete-objects      Delete one or more object from an S3 bucket delete-user         Delete specified users, their access keys and their... get-bucket-policy   Get bucket policy for a bucket get-cors-policy     Get CORS policy for a bucket get-object          Download an object from an S3 bucket get-objects         Download multiple objects from an S3 bucket list-bucket         List contents of bucket list-buckets        List buckets list-roles          List roles list-user-policies  List inline policies for specified users list-users          List all users for this account policy              Output generated JSON policy for one or more buckets put-object          Upload an object to an S3 bucket put-objects         Upload multiple objects to an S3 bucket set-bucket-policy   Set bucket policy for a bucket set-cors-policy     Set CORS policy for a bucket whoami              Identify currently authenticated user
+  create                   Create and return new AWS credentials for... debug-bucket             Run a bunch of diagnostics to help debug a bucket delete-objects           Delete one or more object from an S3 bucket delete-user              Delete specified users, their access keys and... get-bucket-policy        Get bucket policy for a bucket get-cors-policy          Get CORS policy for a bucket get-object               Download an object from an S3 bucket get-objects              Download multiple objects from an S3 bucket get-public-access-block  Get the public access settings for an S3 bucket list-bucket              List contents of bucket list-buckets             List buckets list-roles               List roles list-user-policies       List inline policies for specified users list-users               List all users for this account policy                   Output generated JSON policy for one or more... put-object               Upload an object to an S3 bucket put-objects              Upload multiple objects to an S3 bucket set-bucket-policy        Set bucket policy for a bucket set-cors-policy          Set CORS policy for a bucket set-public-access-block  Configure public access settings for an S3 bucket. whoami                   Identify currently authenticated user
 ```
 ## s3-credentials create --help